jangari/PDF-indexer/README.md

 15	satire
 ```

 This kind of format is not suitable for an index.
-An index would have an alphabetically sorted list of index terms (such as **comedy**, **satire** in the example here) followed by an exhaustive list of page numbers.
+An index is an alphabetically sorted list of index terms (such as *comedy*, *satire* in the example here) followed by an exhaustive list of page numbers or ranges.
 PDF Indexer generates that format from the exported PDF annotations.
 The above, therefore, will generate:

 ```
 comedians	13